AColonnaDistria/Terrain/README.md

 - Dual View: Simultaneous display of:
     * A top-Down (2D) view, where each square's color is mapped directly to its height.
     * An isometric view.
-* Color-to-Height Mapping: Heights are mapped to colors: blue for low values (water), and shades of green for higher values, simulating elevation.
+- Color-to-Height Mapping: Heights are mapped to colors: blue for low values (water), and shades of green for higher values, simulating elevation.
+- Moving the map: using the left, right, up and down keys
+- Increasing/Decreasing map height: Left click increases the height and right click decreases it

 ---